Karim Bagheri: Early years

-Bagheri was born in Tabriz, Iran.
-He was discovered by manager Vasile Godja and began his football playing for his hometown club Tractor where he impressed enough to land himself a contract with Keshavarz.
+Bagheri was born in Tabriz.
+He was discovered by Vasile Godja and began playing for his hometown club Tractor, where he impressed enough to land himself a contract with Keshavarz.
 On 1 August 1996, Bagheri was signed on a free transfer by the capital's club, Persepolis.
-There, Bagheri enjoyed much success winning numerous titles and becoming a fan favorite.
+There, Bagheri enjoyed much success winning numerous titles and became a fan favorite.
 Numerous impressive displays ended up in Bagheri attracting attention from many European clubs and on 1 August 1997, a year after he signed a contract with Persepolis, Bagheri signed with Bundesliga side Arminia Bielefeld along with his fellow Iranian international Ali Daei.

 Germany

-Bagheri’s first season in Germany was not a huge success and the club was relegated to the 2.
+Bagheris first season in Germany was not a huge success as Bielefeld was relegated to the 2.
 Bundesliga.
 In his second season, he established himself as a starter playing in the libero position, helping the team make it back to the Bundesliga.
 His performances during the 1998–99 season earned him a place in Kicker magazine's team of the year.
-He remained in Arminia for one more season, though his time in Germany ended sourly when he bought out his contract and returned to Persepolis again, though Persepolis loaned him to Al-Nasr in the United Arab Emirates.
+He remained in Bielefeld for one more season, though his time in Germany ended sourly when he bought out his contract and returned to Persepolis again, though Persepolis loaned him to Al-Nasr in the United Arab Emirates.